song940/notes/vmware/vcenter.md

 echo "Fixed the vCenter Server Reduced downtime upgrade"
 ```

-To resolve the issue, run the script "fix_rdu.sh" attached to this KB.
+To resolve the issue, run the script `fix_rdu.sh` attached to this KB.

 ```shell
 root@vmware-vcenter [ ~ ]# ./fix_rdu.sh